robin-raymond/zax.io/compiler-directives.md

 ### `lock-free` directive

-The `once` keyword will automatically generate thread safe barriers around an instance's construction to ensure that no type instance of the same type will ever be constructed.
+The `once` keyword will automatically generate thread safe barriers around a singleton's instance construction to ensure only a single instance will ever be constructed regardless of the threads accessing.
 However, this is additional overhead that might not always be necessary.
-The `[[lock-free]]` directive disables the creation of this protective code around the instance creation and assumes that the construction of the type will happen entirely single threaded without any possibility of two threads competing for object creation.
+The `[[lock-free]]` directive disables the creation of this protective code around a singleton instance creation and assumes that construction of a type will happen entirely single threaded without any possibility of multiple threads competing for an instance creation.

 ````zax
 MyType :: type {
     value1 : String
     value2 : String